alexteiga/uninstall-jetbrains-trial-license/README.md

-JetBrains trial reset for windows \n
+JetBrains trial reset for windows <br />
 Save it as a .bat file and execute it in a PowerShell administrator mode